nasa/trick/docs/tutorial/TutVariableServer.md

 ## Approach

-Calling functions and setting simulation variables using the variable server is done as in the input file.
-That is, the client sends Python code to the variable server where it's executed, to call functions, set variables, or both.
-In the following sections we'll see examples of these.
+Calling functions and setting simulation variables with the variable server client is a similar process to doing the same with the input file.
+The client sends Python code to the variable server, where it's executed to call functions, set variables, or both.
+In the following sections, we'll see examples of these.
 We'll also learn how to use the variable server API to get data back to the client.

 <a id=a-simple-variable-server-client></a>